Bealby/lisa-fairfield/README.md

 ### Acknowledgements

-- **Bootstrap:** For it's features and tutorials
+- **Bootstrap:** For it's features and tutorials.
-- **Slack Forum/ Code Institute Tutorial:** The benevolent force that always provide advice and support when needed
+- **Slack Forum/ Code Institute Tutorial:** The benevolent force that always provide advice and support when needed.
-- **Aaron Sinnott:** My Mentor for professional advice and good practice
+- **Aaron Sinnott:** My Mentor for professional advice and good practice.
-- **Friends and Family:** For critical User advice and ideas.
+- **Friends and Family:** For User feedback.